 The App Switcher also supports multi-touch so you can use up to three fingers at once to three apps at once.

-As I have mentioned above, you should not close all apps on your iPhone all the time.
-Instead, only force close or kill apps that you don’t use frequently as otherwise, they will end up cluttering the app switcher.
+As I have mentioned above, you should not force close all apps on your iPhone all the time.
+Instead, only force close, quit or kill apps that you don’t use frequently as otherwise, they will end up cluttering the app switcher.